hohang210/synpulse8-apps/README.md

 All transaction cover the last ten years and are stored in Kafka with the key being the transaction ID and the value hte JSON representation of the transaction.

-A Kafka listener is set up in account backend to receive a batch of transaction JSONs and start a new thread to cast it to current `Transaction` model.
-The listener will commit the offset immediately and receive the next batch of transactions after creating the thread.
+A Kafka listener is set up in account backend to receive a batch of transaction JSONs and start a couple of thread to cast it to current `Transaction` model and save it to database.
+The listener will commit the offset and receive the next batch of transactions after finishing the thread job.
 All the attributes from a transaction JSON will be ignored if it is not matched to current `Transaction` model.
 A logger will log out any transaction JSONs and their Kafka offsets if they fail to cast to `Transaction` model.
 Then, all transactions will be saved in to database using a mechanism similar to Hashmap in current version.
 A specified transaction will be saved into table based on the hash value of transactionId